This post may contain affiliate links. You can read my full disclosure here.

 Maybe LinkedIn is just misunderstood…?

-But if you’re really trying to gather your life up and do something with your career, you’ve gotta stop sleeping on LinkedIn.
+But if you’re really trying to transform your career or your business, you’ve gotta stop sleeping on LinkedIn.

 Why Should You Be Active on LinkedIn?